OtakuFucker/Web/Javascript/Fundamentals/Allocation, Stack and Heap Memory.md

 5. Let and Const

 ### Remainder:
 ***Many questions might still be remained after you finished the topic, especially in computing field, and it's totally appreciated.
 However, in-depth understanding to memory structure is so complex even to developers.
-In this period, it's fairly enough to know these features abstractly.***
+In this period, it's fairly enough to know the above concepts abstractly.***